arenagroove/augmented-intelligence-toolkit/tests/liquid-death/test-case.md

 ## 🧩 Additional Insights:

-The assistant shows:
+**The assistant shows:**

+- **Clear role distinction**
-- **High role fidelity**: Each simulated role (Artist, Strategist, Technologist, Meta-Strategist) delivered distinct, prompt-aligned insight.
+  Each simulated role (Artist, Strategist, Technologist, Meta-Strategist) offered distinct perspectives grounded in the article’s creative priorities.

-- **Deep alignment with creative intent**: The assistant resisted summarization, instead translating the article’s spirit into structured action.
-- **Prompting framed as creative authorship**: Echoed David Friedman’s framing of prompting as a legitimate site of authorship, not just tool use.
-- **Strong template usability**: The interactive prompt output was deemed practical, team-ready, and brand-safe, with built-in checks for tone and meaning.
+- **Strong alignment with intent**
+  Rather than summarizing, the assistant translated the article’s tone and message into structured, usable steps.

+- **Prompting as creative framing**
+  Echoes the idea (as noted by David Friedman) that AI-generated outputs may still extend human ideas — making prompting a part of the creative process, though not equivalent to authorship.

+- **Practical prompt usability**
+  The resulting prompt workflow was clear, brand-aware, and structured to encourage originality and post-AI reflection.

+- **Known limitations**
-- **Limitations noted**: Some roles (e.g., Technologist) were less detailed; output skewed schematic over narrative; authorship complexity not fully explored.
+  Some roles were less developed (e.g. Technologist); outputs leaned schematic rather than narrative; authorship dynamics could benefit from deeper exploration.

 **Verdict:** When prompted clearly, the assistant doesn’t just interpret — it operationalizes editorial and strategic content into creative frameworks that can guide real-world AI-enhanced storytelling.